• Double-bridge static cone penetrometer

 F. Start calibration: Place the probe in mid-air, press “A” to zero it, and then a step difference will appear on the screen.

-First, record the digit "0" by pressing the "B" key.
-The display will then show the next-level load value, and the number of loading steps will change from "0" to "1," indicating that you can now apply the first-level load.
-Adjust the load gradually until the reading on the instrument matches the value displayed on the microcomputer.
-Once the load reaches this point, press the "B" key again to record the first-level load reading.
-Each time you increase the load by one step, be sure to press the "B" key once more—this will simultaneously update the display to show the next-level load value and the current loading count.
+First, the number 000.00 should be recorded by pressing the “B” recording key to enter the value “0”.
+The display will then show the next-level loading value, and the loading count will change from “0” to “1”, indicating that the user can now apply the first-level load.
+According to the loading value displayed on the microcomputer’s differential display, gradually increase the load until it matches the value indicated by the microcomputer.
+Then, press the “B” recording key to record the reading for the first-level load.
+Each time a new level of load is applied, the “B” key must be pressed once.
+At the same time, the display will show the next-level loading value and the current loading count.

-G. When reaching the full-scale value, the full-scale increment will become XXXXX (indicating that the first loading calibration is complete).
-At this point, you have three options:
+G. When the measurement range is reached, the step size at full scale will change to XXXXX (indicating that the first load calibration has been completed).
+At this point, there are three options:

 a.
-Users can choose to perform a single-load calibration and then exit—simply press the "D" key.
+If the user chooses to perform only one load calibration and then exit: simply press the “D” key.

 b.
-Do not perform unloading calibration, but you must carry out the second loading calibration: Press the "C" key to proceed and enter the second loading calibration mode.
-On the screen, "N: 1" will change to "N: 2," signaling the start of the second calibration.
-Place the probe in mid-air, press "A" to zero the instrument—this will set the differential reading to 0—and then press the "B" recording key to save the "0" value.
-Once this is done, the differential display on the screen will show the next higher loading value, following exactly the same procedure as the first loading calibration (note that after the first calibration, neither unloading nor any subsequent calibrations should involve unloading).
+Do not perform unloading calibration, but you must perform a second loading calibration: Press the “C” key to continue and enter the second loading calibration.
+On the screen, “N:1” will change to “N:2,” signaling the start of the second calibration.
+Place the probe in mid-air, press “A” to zero the instrument, and once the differential reading becomes 0, press the “B” recording key to record the “0” value.
+The differential reading on the screen will then display the next-level loading value.
+The procedure for this second calibration is exactly the same as that for the first calibration (after the first calibration, unloading calibration is not permitted at all for either of the subsequent calibrations).

 •